vanus-labs/docs/blog/2022-12-18-past-present-future-2/index.md

 # The Past, Present and Future of Message Queue 2
 **Abstract**：
 Second part of "The Past, Present and Future of Message Queue".
-See first part [here](blog/2022/12/18/past-present-future).
+See previous articles.

 <!--truncate-->